-A readmission clause is included as a legally binding obligation in the Partnership and Cooperation Agreement (art.
-105) in force since 1 August 2018.
-However, cooperation on non-voluntary returns remains unsatisfactory.
+While a readmission clause is included as a legally binding obligation in the EU-Iraq Partnership and Cooperation Agreement (art.
+105) in force since 1 August 2018, cooperation on non-voluntary returns remains unsatisfactory.

 Iraq is one of the countries for which restrictive measures were proposed by the Commission following the first report under Art.
-25a of the Visa Code, however, the Council decided not to proceed with the proposal for the moment.
-Discussion is ongoing with Iraq on returns, including non-voluntary, mainly via contacts with the National Committee on Migration set-up by Iraq.
+25a of the Visa Code.
+The Council, however, decided not to proceed with the proposal for the moment.
+Discussion is ongoing with Iraq on returns, including non-voluntary, via outreach to the Iraqi authorities at the political and technical level on concrete steps to improve readmission cooperation, as well as a coordinated joint demarche in Baghdad on 6 May.